 It was a testament to how he lived the Scout Oath – to do his best for his country, to help people, to keep his body strong and his mind alert, and to do so honorably.

 The sun had just been up when we got to the camp.
 No one was on hand to give directions to Sub-Camp Poliquit.
 Only a tarp map for a jamborette indicated its general location.
 Our cabbie consented to wait as we hiked up the dirt road to explore the camp grounds.
 Abandoned outhouses served as landmarks in the thick pockets of forest.
 We met a teen-aged boy who lived in the vicinity but didn’t know the sub-camp.
 He later caught up with us after asking someone else and pointed to the fringes of the camp.
-Further down the slope is a prison.
+Further down the slope was a prison.

 Maintenance of the sub-camps seemed dependent on their proximity to the admin building.
-Sub-Camp Poliquit is hidden way back at the borderline.
+Sub-Camp Poliquit was hidden way back at the borderline.
 We found a ramshackle mess hall and the camp site was overgrown with weeds.
 We imagined the clearing to be where scouts pitched their tents as officers kept watch from the hall.
 It was rather disheartening to see a place named after one’s grandfather in such a state of disrepair.

 Then I sensed a presence following me, nipping at my ankles.
 I called out, “Lolo Pops?”
 I felt a soft, wet dab on my exposed leg.
 A little white goat was licking me!
 It was probably the kid of the star of Si Goat da Wonderful, a Cebuano TV series reportedly shot in the area.
 Could we be both honoring our deceased ancestors?